BackOfficeSolutionsInc/TrackAndTrace/RadialNotes/README.txt

 	- /var/log/nginx/
 4. The AWS File Upload extension is in the "custom" folder.
 5. Etherpad lite requires node 4.8.7
+6. Do not do a log pull.
+It doesn't work.
+7. Do not Rebuild Environment.
+It fails because security groups cannot be deleted.

 ===========INSTALL NEW SERVER===========